Johnny Petraglia: Personal

 Born in Brooklyn, New York, he now hails from Jackson Township, New Jersey.
 Starting in 1980, Petraglia had been a resident of Manalapan Township, New Jersey for more than three decades.

+A veteran of the Vietnam War, Petraglia is an official spokesperson for the Bowlers to Veterans Link (BVL) charity.
+In 2023, he was awarded the PBA's Tony Reyes Community Service Award for his continued work with BVL.

 In the media

 In a sport where most bowlers frequently change equipment affiliations, Petraglia has remained associated with Brunswick Corporation since 1971.
 Numerous Brunswick bowling balls and other products have borne his name over the years, including the popular "Johnny Petraglia LT-48" ball from the late 1970s and 1980s that was brought back in a reactive form in recent years.
 There was also a recent PBA Tour stop named after him—The Johnny Petraglia Open in North Brunswick, NJ.